NCICCGPO/gdan-tmp-models/README.md

 ### 1C.
 Feature Renaming Reference Files
 Download and decompress the reference files - renaming any user data feature to nomenclature that machine learning models will recognize (TMP nomenclature).

-The `ft_name_convert.tar.gz` file can be downloaded from the Publication Page and then placed in `tools/`
+The `ft_name_convert.tar.gz` file can be downloaded from the [Publication Page under Supplemental Data](https://gdc.cancer.gov/about-data/publications/CCG-TMP-2022) and then placed in `tools/`
 ```
 cd tools
 tar -xzf ft_name_convert.tar.gz